cerfacs-globc/icclim/doc/source/explanation/xclim_and_icclim.rst

 On the other side, we had to clarify what would be the purpose of icclim without its internal climate index computation feature.
-Thus, icclim is now a library which wraps index calculation in a familiar API while **pre-processing** inputs and dress output with **metadata**.
+Thus, icclim is now a library which wraps index calculation in a familiar API while **pre-processing** inputs and decorates output with **metadata**.

 Pre-processing includes:

-- Handling of multiple input formats (netcdf files, xarray.Dataset, text file (TBD)).
+- Handling of multiple input formats (netcdf files, xarray.Dataset, text file (TBD))
 - Simple automated data chunking
-- Variable detection in input based on the work done in `clix-meta`_.
+- Variable detection in input (based on the work done in `clix-meta`_)
-- Wet day filtering for precipitation indices.
+- Wet day filtering for precipitation indices
-- Simple unit handling (rely on xclim pint registry).
+- Simple unit handling (rely on xclim pint registry)
-- Time sub-setting of data.
+- Time sub-setting of data
+- Custom sampling frequency of output
+- Index configuration, such as threshold values or output unit

 Output metadata includes: